-The definition of Executives with Strategic Responsibilities was updated on October 12, 2021 to reflect the new top management composition and to optimize the governance framework.
-As such, under the new definition, Executives with Strategic Responsibilities include the GEC members - excluding the members of the CEO Office (Head of Group Strategy & Optimization and Head of Group Stakeholder Engagement) - and the Chief Audit Executive.
-Therefore, at the beginning of 2022, the aggregate of Executives with Strategic Responsibilities is composed as follows: Group CEO, Head of Italy, Head of Germany, Head of Central Europe, Head of Eastern Europe, Head of Client Solutions, Chief Financial Officer, Group People & Culture Officer, Group Digital & Information Officer, Group Operating Officer, Group Risk Officer, Group Compliance Officer, Group Legal Officer, Chief Audit Executive.
+The definition of Executives with Strategic Responsibilities was updated in 2021 to reflect the new top management composition and to optimize the governance framework.
+As such, under this definition, Executives with Strategic Responsibilities include the GEC members - excluding the members of the CEO Office (Head of Group Strategy & Optimization and Head of Group Stakeholder Engagement) - and the Chief Audit Executive.
+At the beginning of 2023, the aggregate of Executives with Strategic Responsibilities is composed as follows: Group CEO, Head of Italy, Head of Germany, Head of Central Europe, Head of Eastern Europe, Head of Client Solutions, Chief Financial Officer, Group People & Culture Officer, Group Digital & Information Officer, Group Operating Officer, Group Risk Officer, Group Compliance Officer, Group Legal Officer, Chief Audit Executive.